MarcioPimentel01/Fist-of-five/README.md

 # Project Title

 This project is the second assignment in the Full Stack UCF Bootcamp.
 The objective of this project is to develop a social media application that initially supports text-based posts and is designed to accommodate NFT-based posts in the future.
+Users will be able to discuss all things related to blockchain in messages & a social forum environment.
+Users can leave that web 2.0 platform to dive into a web 3.0 portal that gives them access to fun web 3 games and dapps (decentralized applications).
 The app is built using the following technologies and frameworks:

 **Backend**: Node.js, Express.js, Solidity